Fifty shades of grayness: parametrizations of spectral distortions and applications in cosmology: Polynomial description

 \subsection{Orthonormal basis}

 For reasons which become clear hereafter, we consider a set of polynomials which are orthonormal for the Fermi-Dirac or Bose-Einstein weights.
 The scalar product with such weights is defined by

-These weights are not classical weights and the associated orthonormal polynomials do not belong to a known class of special functions, in particular we ignore both which differential equation they might satisfy and the closed form of their generating function.
+These weights are not traditionally used, such that the associated orthonormal polynomials do not belong to a known class of special functions.
+We do not explore here their mathematical properties, such as whether they are solutions of a specific differential equation, whether their generating function has a closed form, etc.

 We define $P_i(x)=\sum_{p=0}^i A_{ip} x^p$ which are orthonormal with respect to this scalar product, that is, which satisfy

 Using a vector notation ${\bm P} = (P_0,P_1,P_2,\dots)^T$, ${\bm X}=(x^0,x^1,x^2,\dots)^T$, the notation ${\bm A}$ for the lower triangular matrix whose components are $A_{ip}$ and the notation ${\bm H}$ for the Hankel matrix whose components are expressed with integrals~\eqref{DefIn} as